Online Master of Education (M.Ed.) with School Counseling Specialization

 Although there are no parameters on the length of the Statement of Purpose, we recommend that you take care to address all three prompts.
 Should you want to showcase prior work, do not send lengthy examples; abstracts or short descriptions are preferable.

 An official GRE or MAT score report must be sent directly from the testing agency.
-The GRE institutional code is 1871.
-The MAT institutional code is 2723.
+The institution code for the GRE is 1871.
+The institution code for the MAT is 2723.
 There is no department code.